VKCOM/noverify/docs/dynamic_rules.md

 For each group, you can set the following attributes:

 - `@comment` — description of the checks in the group, usually a short one sentence summary, used in the documentation of the checks;
-- `@before` — an example of a code that will generate an warning, used in the documentation of the check;
+- `@before` — an example of a code that will generate an warning, used in the documentation of the checks;
-- `@after` — an example of a code, in which the warning is fixed and for which no warning will be issued, used in the documentation of the check.
+- `@after` — an example of a code, in which the warning is fixed and for which no warning will be issued, used in the documentation of the checks.

 Each group contains a set of rules.